AdobeDocs/campaign-standard.en/help/administration/using/supported-mobile-use-cases.md

 ### With Android {#register-mobile-profile-android}

-In Android, the following Experience Platform APIs are required:
+In Android, the following [!DNL Experience Platform APIs] are required:

 * **[!UICONTROL OnResume]**
 * **[!UICONTROL OnPause]**